- Search The Registry

 *James Nettle Glover was born on this date in 1793.
 He was a Black abolitionist and soldier.

 Shortly after her death, Glover moved to Minneapolis to live with his daughter, Sophie, and her husband, George Jodon.
 James Nettle Glover died at their home on May 31, 1873, from paralysis and apoplexy at 79.
 Mr. Glover's grave has two markers.
 The first was an upright marble military marker, which was broken but tipped to protect it from further damage.
-The other is a flat granite marker, installed in 1942.
-His nephew and namesake, James Nettle Glover II, is the founder of Spokane, Washington.
+The other is a flat granite marker installed in 1942.
+James Nettle Glover II, his nephew and namesake, founded Spokane, Washington.